 Give Us a Call 844.670.1078

-Whether you’ve been a photographer for years, or are new to the game, you are surely aware of the costs of your equipment.
-The best way to protect this expensive equipment is through camera equipment insurance.
-If the equipment you’re using is rented, it needs to be covered by insurance for camera rental equipment.
+Whether you’ve been a photographer for years, or are new to the game, you're surely aware of your equipment's high price tag along with the costs of any gear you ever rent.
+The best way to protect this expensive equipment is by purchasing and carrying camera equipment insurance.
+This goes for both the gear you personally own and gear you rent from someone else.

 When you’re on a shoot with rented equipment, not only can you be on the hook for the costs if it’s damaged, but you’ll be stuck paying repair or replacement costs for equipment that doesn’t even belong to you.
 For these reasons, insurance for camera rental equipment is a necessity.